mozilla-l10n/localizer-documentation/src/products/firefox_android/testing.md

 ### What to look out for?

+(For more detailed explanations about testing, please refer to [testing localization of Mozilla projects](l10n_testing.md))

 * Language quality.
 * Truncated words (cut-off from screen).
 * Anything that appears broken on the UI.